+The road through grief and child loss is one I wouldn't wish on my worst enemy.
 I would sell my soul to the devil himself to have Katie back.
-Yet, I feel like I have learned so much.
+Yet, as a grieving mother, I feel like I have learned so much.
 I named my book Journey to HEALING because it is a road; an uphill hellish road and harder than any of us could imagine.

 I struggle to say that there is good in Katie’s death or any child’s death, but I will say that I have experienced so much transformation and learning which has affected all areas of my life.

 Katie will forever be woven into the fabric of my life and she will continue to guide me from beyond.
 While not a day goes by without some pain and sadness, wishing she were here with me, Katie’s death has taught me more than I ever thought possible.

 Life is short.
 It is a gift not to be wasted.
 The days will pass no matter what.
 We can pass the days in pain or in peace.

 It’s okay to cry.
 This is our way to release the pain.

 We don’t always have to be strong.
 Own your feelings; lean into them.
 Stay there as long as you need, but don’t stay there forever.